646e62/legal-citation-parser/README.md

 # legal_citation_parser
 Extracts metadata from legal citations.

-This Python module is designed to extract and standardize metadata from legal citation strings specifically from the Canadian Legal Information Institute (CanLII) database.
-It includes functionalities such as validating URLs, correcting court codes, parsing citation strings, and constructing URLs based on the extracted metadata.
+Although legal citations are typically short strings, they contain a great deal of information compressed into a relatively small package.
+This Python module is designed to extract and standardize that data from from legal citation strings.
+This module can currently handles the following citation types:

+* Neutral citations (Canadian);
+* Supreme Court Reader (SCR) citations;
+* CanLII citations.

 ## Features

-- **Citation parsing**: Extracts metadata from CanLII citation strings, including court name, court level, jurisdiction, and more.
+- **Citation parsing.** The module extracts the following metadata from raw CanLII citation strings:
-- **URL construction**: Constructs CanLII URLs for cases based on their metadata.
+  - Atomic citation
+  - Style of cause
+  - Citation type
+  - Year
+  - Decision number
+  - Jurisdiction
+  - Court name
+  - Court level
+  - CanLII URL

 ## Known issues
 - Assumes and requires correct input